caente/caente.github.com/_posts/2017-03-01-recursion-with-types.md

   }
 ~~~

-As with the runtime example, if `L` is not empty, but the head is not the same type as `A`, we ignore the head, and continue looking.
+As with the example of the regular `List`, if `L` is not empty, but the head is not the same type as `A`, we ignore the head, and continue looking.

 In order to do that, we need to have an instance of `Find` for the rest of the `HList`, and thus we expect it on `(implicit f: Find[T, A])`.